Asana/developer-docs/source/includes/app-components-reference/_index.html.md

 <span class="description">
 When a rule containing a rule action is triggered, the [rules](https://asana.com/guide/help/premium/rules) engine will make a request to the app to inform the app to run the configured rule action.
 The resulting status code will indicate to the rules engine whether the action was successfully completed and, if not, specify a cause for the error.

+_Note: An app server must be hosted in order for rule actions to function.
+For a brief list of popular hosting options, see [hosting](/docs/hosting)._
 </span>

 </section>